oda-alexandre/whatweb/README.md

 ## USE

-Pour scanner a site copy/paste  in  a terminal
+For scann a site copy/paste  in  a terminal

 ```
 sudo service tor start && sudo service privoxy start && whatweb --proxy 127.0.0.1:8118 http://lesite.com